sncosmo/sncosmo/README.rst

 SNSim
 =====

-* A Python package to simulate astronomical transient surveys
+A Python package for supernova cosmology based on AstroPy. kbarbary.github.com/snsim
-* Based on `astropy`